VimalShekar/vimalshekar.github.io/_posts/2017-22-29-Launching-a-process-on-remote-machine.md

 Here's a sample on how to launch a custom executable/payload on a remote machine using WMI.
 Obviously, valid credentials have to be stolen first before you can connect to the remote machine.
 The user who is trying to access the remote machine, should be a member of the Local administrators group on the remote machine.

 Here are the basic steps:
-1. The first step is to initialize the COM infrastructure.
+* The first step is to initialize the COM infrastructure.

+    {% highlight cpp %}
     //-- Initialize COM.
 	hres = CoInitializeEx(0, COINIT_MULTITHREADED);
 	if (FAILED(hres))
 	{
 		cout << "\nFailed to initialize COM library.
 Error code = 0x"
 			<< hex << hres << endl;
-		return 1;                  // Program has failed.
+		return 1;
 	}
 	cout << "\nCOM initialised";

 	//-- Set general COM security levels
 	hres = CoInitializeSecurity(
 		NULL,